-A key method used in Gestalt therapy is the Empty Chair Technique.
-This simple approach is designed to allow you to work through interpersonal or internal conflict.
+This simple approach is designed to allow you room to work through interpersonal or internal conflict.
 It helps you see the situation from a different perspective and gain insight into your feelings and behaviors.

 You sit facing an empty chair.
-In the chair, you picture a person with whom you are experiencing conflict.
+In the empty chair dialogue, you picture a person with whom you are experiencing conflict.
 Or, you may picture a part of yourself.
 Then, you speak to the empty chair.
 You explain your feelings, thoughts, and understanding of the situation.

 Now things really get interesting.
 After you’ve shared your side of things, you move to the other chair.
 Then, you respond to what you just said, from that person’s perspective, taking on their role.
 You may move back and forth between the chairs several times to continue the dialogue.

 Meanwhile, the therapist explores this communication with questions and insights as the situation unfolds.